mayi1314/middleware/README.md

 ## Todo List
 ***
 - [ ] Language:
-- - [ ] : Translate robot collaboration description language to python
+- - [ ] : Translate robot collaboration description language to python.
+- [ ] Middleware:
+- - [ ] : Connect the exception handling module to the middleware.
-- [x] 12
+- [x]